sohmeiling/Workshop_M_Connect/README.md

 ## Workshop Day
 You will have installed the [PsychoPy3](https://www.psychopy.org/download.html) (v2021.1.0 onwards) and have registered for a [free Pavlovia account](https://gitlab.pavlovia.org/users/sign_in).

+The workshop will be conducted on Zoom and you should receive the zipped `materials` folder before the workshop.
+Please unzip the folder and save the unzipped folder in your Desktop (**Important!** It is not advisable to save the folder in a cloud-base directory such as OneDrive or DropBox.)

+You can also download the materials from the top of this page.
+Go to Code -> Download as zip

 Today, we will cover:
 - **First Block**